Billy Morrison: God Shaped Hole (2015)

-Fine art (2015–present)
+Fine art (since 2015)

 As a longtime collector of contemporary art, Morrison owns pieces by Andy Warhol, Jean Michel Basquiat, Damien Hirst, Keith Haring and many others.
 Beginning in 2013, Morrison added painting to his list of creative accomplishments, culminating in four sold out art shows in the past five years.
 His work has earned the attention of serious art collectors, and he has collaborated on works with Lincoln Townley, Plastic Jesus and RISK.
 A painting from his Butterfly series hangs in the U.S. Capitol.

+The Morrison Project (2024)

+Morrison released his third solo album, The Morrison Project, in 2024.
+The album featured Morrison's single "Crack Cocaine" (feat.
+Ozzy Osbourne and Steve Stevens) which peaked at No. 2 on Billboard's Mainstream Rock Chart.
+The single received a nomination at the 2024 Hollywood Independent Music Awards in the Rock category.